 Spend time with people you love

 Again, the list of 4-5 important things probably contains some of the people you love (if not, you may want to re-evaluate).
-Whether those people are a spouse, a partner, children, parents, other families, best friends, or whoever, find time to do things with them, talk to them, be intimate with them (not necessarily in sexual ways).
+Whether those people are a spouse, a partner, children, parents, other families, best friends, or whoever, find time to do things with them, talk to them, and be intimate with them (not necessarily in sexual ways).

 Spend time alone